Student loans and Bankruptcy

 Students who graduate, ask for deferments, and never start paying at all, are not likely to pass the third prong of the Brunner test.

-The most recent case advises against applying for an income based repayment plan.
+One Bankruptcy case advises against applying for an income based repayment plan.
 Income based repayments plans are 25 years, and many student loans have a 7 year repayment term.
 The second prong of the Brunner test requires one to show the court that nothing is likely to change during the repayment term.
 So if you apply for an income based repayment program, and increase the term from 7 to 25 years, you may, depending where you live, have a much more difficult time proving your economic circumstances won't change.
 However, the District Court for the District of Kansas,held the extended term for an income based repayment does not apply, only the original loan repayment period.
 See:

 ECMC v.
 Murray, No. 16-2838 (D. Kans.)